You want smart political talk without the meltdowns?

 Yeah, probably.

-But but can we put that aside for one second?
+But can we put that aside for one second?

-Like, I gotta say, I don't know about you, but listening to that tape again of them raiding Roger Stone's house.
+Like, I got to say, I don't know about you, but listening to that tape again of them raiding Roger Stone's house.

-The pleasure and sort of this um almost like if they're watching a TV show or a movie, you know, of listening to these CNN anchors, like this is just unbelievable.
+And they were, for whatever reason, having their home raided, I think it's really sick the pleasure and sort of this almost like if they're watching a TV show or a movie, you know, of listening to these CNN anchors, like, this is just unbelievable, watching this unfold.

 I'm like, you guys got a hat tip from somebody on the inside who didn't respect his privacy.